dusaprotocol/docs/docs/contracts/interfaces/IRouter.md

 ▸ **createLBPair**(`tokenX`, `tokenY`, `activeId`, `binStep`): `Address`

-Create a liquidity bin LBPair for _tokenX and _tokenY using the factory
+Create a liquidity book Pair for _tokenX and _tokenY using the factory

 #### Parameters